eu-cdse/documentation/APIs/openEO/federation/openeo_federation.md

 We list the members of the federation here.
 Collections in the federated endpoint are offered by one or more of these members.

+### Copernicus Dataspace Ecosystem

+The CDSE openEO instance is also part of the federated instance, ensuring that users can combine the core CDSE offering with data and processing offered at various other providers.

+This is currently the 'default' provider, so many requests to the federation will simply run on the CDSE openEO instance.
+This should make it possible for users to easily switch to the federation.

 ### Terrascope

 The [Terrascope](https://terrascope.be) platform is a Belgian initiative that offers access to Copernicus products, the full archive of the PROBA-V mission, and a range of other interesting datasets.